FreshRSS/docker-freshrss/README.md

 	- Prefix: ```freshrss_```
 3. Once FreshRSS is installed, enjoy!

-Changements about feeds (e.g. adding a feed, refresh items) are not saved when the container is stopped!
+Changes about feeds (e.g. adding a feed, refresh items) are not saved when the container is stopped!

 ## Configure an alias

-Command line to start FreshRSS container is a bit long.
+The command line to start FreshRSS container is a bit long.
 You can add an alias in your ```~/.bashrc```:

 ```